grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 For example:
 `http://tempo-query-frontend.trace-test.svc.cluster.local:3100`

-Enterprise users may wish to [install the Enterprise Traces plugin](/docs/enterprise-traces/latest/setup/setup-get-plugin-grafana/) in their Grafana Enterprise instance to allow configuration of tenants, tokens, and access policies.
+Enterprise users may need to [install the Enterprise Traces plugin](/docs/enterprise-traces/latest/setup/setup-get-plugin-grafana/) in their Grafana Enterprise instance to allow configuration of tenants, tokens, and access policies.
 After creating a user and access policy using the plugin, you can configure a data source to point at `http://tempo-enterprise-gateway.tempo-test.svc.cluster.local:3100`.